Residency

 Tax Rates

-The ordinary marginal income tax rates on earned income for tax year 2022, per individual, are as follows:
+The ordinary marginal income tax rates on earned income for the tax year 2023, per individual, are as follows:

 The rates depend on various factors, such as whether the individual is: over age 60, a 10% shareholder or more, different rental income tax tracks, etc.